Bistek (Filipino Beef Steak)

 Marinating the beef

-Heat oil in a pan over medium heat.
-Gently squeeze the marinated beef to remove any excess marinade, and fry for 3-5 minutes until just cooked through (you may need to do this in batches to avoid overcrowding).
+Heat the 1 tbsp of oil in a pan over medium heat.
+Gently squeeze the beef to remove any excess marinade, and fry for 3-5 minutes until just cooked through (you may need to do this in batches to avoid overcrowding).
 Set aside.

 Searing the meat

 In the same pan, add in the onion rings.
-Gently cook for 5-10 minutes, or until they begin to soften and become translucent.
+Gently sauté for 5-10 minutes, or until they begin to soften and become translucent.

 Caramelizing the onions